|Elvis-impersonator-martin-fox-01-1- (Photo credit: Wikipedia)|

 Not even a minute later, I receive this:

 Huh?
-I was not the one who initiated this interaction; I was merely replying.
-Since I have very few previous interactions with Ophelia and no recent ones I can recall, how should I have known to delete her from an interaction I did not initiate?
+I thought I was replying to a legitimate tweet, and that was the response I received.
+Since I have very few previous interactions with Ophelia and no recent ones I can recall, I'm not sure how should I have known to delete her from an interaction I did not initiate?
 In any case, I decided to respect her wishes and removed her from subsequent responses while wondering if Adam Lee had been similarly scolded.
 I was surprised by the sudden animosity, and then it hit me: I may have just fallen victim to an impersonator.
 I did a little investigating and found no reason to think that this was not the real Ophelia, but it is tough to be sure.

 Now imagine my surprise when I received two additional tweets from this same Ophelia account (I checked carefully) after I received her request never to communicate with her again.
 It is hard to blame her here because she seems to have done exactly the same thing I did (i.e., replied to tweets others sent to her on which I had been included).
 What a pain to have to check each tweet to determine whether the source is authentic or impersonator!
 And no, I have not tweeted Ophelia and have no plans to do so.